hplush/slowreader/web/README.md

 We can use only visual tests to test web clients UI.
 We are using **Storybook** and **[Chromatic snapshots](https://www.chromatic.com/builds?appId=65678843aa11589739e8fbee)**.

 But those visual can be very complex.
 We not just test buttons in different states.
 We test the whole pages by mocking network requests and stores states.
+We use small JS in stories to test animations or some JS code.

 You can use [`<Scene>`](./stories/scene.svelte) to change core stores and mock HTTP.

+Since we are using free plan, we run Chromatic only once per day on CI.